Dyalog/HMon/docs/HMON.md

 | 3    | Performing a workspace compaction                               |
 | 4    | Performing a workspace check                                    |
 | 222  | Sleeping due to the use of [`222⌶`](#222) (an internal testing feature) |

+_It is anticipated that this list will be significantly extended in future._

 Examples: